Field flow fractionation: Discovery and general principles

 As mentioned above, in field-flow fractionation the field can be hydraulic (with a cross flow through a semi-permeable membrane as the accumulation wall), gravitational, centrifugal, thermal, electrical, or magnetic.
 In all cases, the separation mechanism is produced by differences in particle mobility under the forces of the field, in a stationary equilibrium with the forces of diffusion: The field induces a downward drift velocity and concentration towards the accumulation wall, the diffusion works against this concentration gradient.
 After a certain time (called relaxation time) the two forces equilibrate in a stationary equilibrium.
 This is best visualized as a particle cloud, with all components in constant motion, but with an exponential decrease of the average concentration going away from the accumulation wall up into the channel.
 The decrease of air pressure going up from sea level has the same exponential decrease which is described in the Barometric formula.
 After relaxation has been achieved, elution starts as the channel flow is activated.
-In the thin channel (typical height 250 to 350 µm) a parabolic laminar-flow-velocity profile exists, which is characterized by a strong increase of the flow velocity with increasing distance from the accumulation wall.
+In the thin channel (typical height 250 to 350 μm) a parabolic laminar-flow-velocity profile exists, which is characterized by a strong increase of the flow velocity with increasing distance from the accumulation wall.
 This determines the velocity of a particular particle, based on its equilibrium position from the wall of the channel.
 Particles closer to the accumulation wall will migrate slower compared to others being higher up.
 The ratio of the velocity of a species of particle to the average velocity of the fluid is called the retention ratio R. In FFF for efficient separation, R needs to be below 0.2, typical values are in the range of 0.02 to 0.1.

 Theory and method

-Separation in Field flow fractionation takes place in a channel.
+Separation in field flow fractionation takes place in a laminar channel.
 It is composed of a top and bottom block which are separated by a spacer.
-The spacer has a cut-out (rectangular or trapezoidal) which creates the channel volume as the spacer is sealed between the blocks.
+The spacer has a cut-out (rectangular or trapezoidal) void, which creates the channel volume as the spacer is sealed between the blocks.
 Alternatively, the channel can be milled into the top block as a cavity.
 The channel is engineered in a way to allow the application of the force field, which means that for each FFF method a dedicated channel is needed.
 The sample is injected in a dilute solution or suspension into the channel and is separated during migration from inlet to outlet as the carrier solution is pumped through the channel.
 Downstream of the channel outlet one or several detectors are placed which analyze the eluting fractions.

 Giddings and co-workers have developed a theory describing the general retention equation which is common to all FFF methods.